Over the ages, there have been some strange mysteries that baffled the experts at the time. Here are some

 Conspiracy theorists say that the temperature of burning jet fuel is not hot enough to melt steel.

-The melting point of steel is 1400°C (2700°F), but the temperature of burning jet fuel is only
+The melting point of steel is 1400°C (2700°F), but the temperature of burning jet fuel is

-being hit by the jet planes.
+other than being hit by the jet planes.

 The fire didn't melt the steel.
 It just took the hardness out of it.